Date of Award:

 The evaluative argument framework defined in this study provides guidance for future research to collect evidence of the validity of decisions based on UCAP scores.

 Moulding, Louise Richards, "An Evaluative Argument-Based Investigation of Validity Evidence for the Utah Pre-Algebra Criterion-Referenced Test" (2001).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6162.